openshift-labs/lab-kafka-operator/workshop/content/exercises/03-exploring-the-resources.md

 oc get all,configmap,secret,serviceaccount,rolebinding -o name --selector strimzi.io/cluster=my-cluster
 ```

-Let now see if we can use the cluster, we need to wait until it is fully deployed and running.
+Let now see if we can use the cluster.
+We need to wait until it is fully deployed and running.
 Let's monitor the status of our Kafka related deployments:

 ```execute
 watch oc get deployment,statefulset --selector strimzi.io/cluster=my-cluster